ClockWise3411/lipu-sona-pi-sitelen-Kuwi/pages/key-concepts/names-and-punctuation.md

 When you need to write a proper name or any other word outside of toki pona's list of official words, you can use the phonetic script (sitelen kalama) alongside the regular script.

-sitelen kalama follows the same structure as the rest of sitelen Kuwi, where the blocks are split in two halves.
+Sitelen kalama follows the same structure as the rest of sitelen Kuwi, where the blocks are split into two halves.
 This time, however, the top half usually takes a <span class="red">consonant</span> while the bottom usually takes a <span class="blue">vowel</span>.
 This is what "ma Kanata" would look like:

 <span class="kuwi big center">ma-<span class="red">K</span><span class="blue">A</span><span class="red">N</span><span class="blue">A</span><span class="red">T</span><span class="blue">A</span></span>